Skip to Content

 boots-court-motel

-Gary’s Gay Parita is a spruced up and reworked 1930’s Sinclair Gas station in Ash Grove, Missouri.
-It features original gas pumps and memorabilia from the height of iconic Route 66’s popularity.
-The signage alone is enough reason to stop by and look, while the souvenirs, ice-cold drinks, and snacks are other great offerings.
-Don’t miss the eclectic vintage car collection and the whimsical postcard selection.
+Gary’s Gay Parita is a renovated 1930s Sinclair Gas station in Ash Grove, Missouri.
+It showcases original gas pumps and memorabilia from the heyday of Route 66.
+The eye-catching signage, souvenirs, refreshing beverages, and snacks make it a must-visit spot.
+Remember to explore the diverse vintage car collection and see the charming postcard selection.

 Tip: Gary’s gas station with the dinosaur sign is a great photo-op, plus it mentions Route 66 in the signage.
 A plethora of cars and jalopies also scream, “Take my picture!”.

-Fun Fact: Today, there are 544 Steak ‘n Shake locations, but the one in Springfield has been on the National Register of Historic Places since 2012.
+With its quaint diner ambiance and retro aesthetics, Steak ‘n Shake provides a welcoming environment to reminisce about the past.
+The Springfield location has been on the National Register of Historic Places since 2012.

 Get Your Kicks on Springfield, Missouri’s Route 66